Vinod Khosla

-Vinod Khosla (born 28 January 1955) is an Indian-American billionaire businessman and venture capitalist.
-He is a co-founder of Sun Microsystems and the founder of Khosla Ventures.
-Khosla made his wealth from early venture capital investments in areas such as networking, software, and alternative energy technologies.
-He is considered one of the most successful and influential venture capitalists.
-As of July 2025, Forbes estimates his net worth at US$10.1 billion.
+Vinod Khosla (born 28 January 1955) is an Indian-American billionaire, entrepreneur, and venture capitalist.
+He is a co-founder of Sun Microsystems and the founder of Khosla Ventures, as well as the owner of the Seattle Seahawks.
+Khosla made his wealth from early venture capital investments in areas including networking, software, and alternative energy technologies.
+He has been described by The Information as one of the most successful and influential venture capitalists.